fieldtrip/website/community.md

 ## The larger community

 FieldTrip is not the only MEG/EEG analysis toolbox.
-We collaborate with many other [research groups and various companies](/external_links).
+We collaborate with other methods research groups, software developpers and  various companies.
+See the page with [external links](/external_links).